h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **l2**: (DL) Specify the L2 regularization to add stability and improve generalization; sets the value of many weights to smaller values.

--  **balance_classes**: (GBM, DL) Oversample the minority classes to balance the class distribution.
+-  **balance_classes**: (GBM, DL, Naive-Bayes, AutoML) Oversample the minority classes to balance the class distribution.
 This option is not selected by default and can increase the data frame size.
 This option is only applicable for classification.
 Majority classes can be undersampled to satisfy the **max_after_balance_size** parameter.

     **Note**: ``balance_classes`` balances over just the target, not over all classes in the training frame.